-The answer they give is that a apostolicity determines canonicity if that is knew their answer) they will give the enemies of the faith such a tremendous advantage, I think we ought to know the truth - the true situations somewhat similar process.
+The answer they give is that p apostolicity determines canonicity 9 if that is kker their answer) they will give the enemies of the faith such a tremendous advantage, I think we ought to know the truth -- the true situations.

-The True Situation.
+Second of The True Situation . approve olement out of